visuddhi/UnivariateDensityEstimate.jl/README.md

 ```

 <h2> The mirror-descent (MD) algorithm </h2>

-When combinatorial constraints are not imposed, it is recommended to use `BernsteinEstimate_MD(Y,m,a,b,k,e,T,MaxIter,obj,flag,Reg)' (faster).
+When combinatorial constraints are not imposed, it is recommended to use `BernsteinEstimate_MD(Y,m,a,b,k,e,T,MaxIter,obj,flag,Reg)` (faster).